GRCDEV/ArduSim/help/setup.md

         export CC=gcc; export CXX=g++;./waf configure --board sitl ./waf --targets bin/arducopter --jobs 1

-    Copy the multicopter executable file *arducopter* located in *ardupilot/build/sitl/bin*, and also the file *ardupilot/Tools/autotest/default_params/copter.param* to the root of the Eclipse project to finish the basic setup process.
+    Copy the multicopter executable file *arducopter* located in *ardupilot/build/sitl/bin*, and also the file *ardupilot/Tools/autotest/default_params/copter.param* to the target folder of the Eclipse project to finish the basic setup process.
 If you plan to execute ArduSim in a real multicopter, copy these two files and *ardusim.ini* from the root of the Eclipse project beside the *.jar* file.